AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Introduction

 \section{Introduction}

-Recent years have witnessed impressive advances of CNNs~\cite{he2016deep,dai2017deformable,huang2017densely} in object detection~\cite{ren2015faster,redmon2017yolo9000,dai2016r,girshick2014rich,lin2017feature,redmon2016you,cai2018cascade,girshick2015fast}.
-However, training general object detection models from scratch typically requires rich labeled data which is extremely expensive to obtain or even hard to collect, such as endangered animals.
+Recent years have witnessed impressive advances of convolutional neural networks (CNNs)~\cite{he2016deep,dai2017deformable,huang2017densely} in object detection~\cite{ren2015faster,redmon2017yolo9000,dai2016r,girshick2014rich,lin2017feature,redmon2016you,cai2018cascade,girshick2015fast}, due to the availability of large-scale benchmarks with accurate annotations~\cite{russakovsky2015imagenet,everingham2010pascal,lin2014microsoft}.
+However, training general object detection models from scratch typically requires rich labeled data, which is extremely expensive to obtain or even hard to collect, such as endangered animals or certain medical data.
 Thus, detectors significantly suffer a performance drop when training examples are inadequate~\cite{zhang2016understanding}.
 On the contrary, humans exhibit a strong ability to address this issue: even a child can easily learn to recognize novel characteristics from only a few instances~\cite{samuelson2005they}.

 This triggers recent researches on few-shot learning (FSL).
 It is considered promising to enhance the generalization ability of deep networks from limited training examples~\cite{lake2015human,vinyals2016matching,finn2017model,nichol2018first,andrychowicz2016learning}.
 Concretely, FSL aims at recognizing instances from novel classes given only a few annotated data per category in the inference stage, with the availability of abundant labeled training samples from base classes.
-However, most researches in few-shot learning community focus on image classification~\cite{koch2015siamese,vinyals2016matching,snell2017prototypical,sung2018learning,gidaris2018dynamic,qiao2018few}, while far less progress has been made in the field of object detection~\cite{kang2019few,yan2019meta,Xiao2020FSDetView}, which is generally considered much more challenging due to the existence of an additional subtask, specifically, few-shot localization, besides the subtask of object recognition.
+Most researches in few-shot learning community focus on image classification~\cite{koch2015siamese,vinyals2016matching,snell2017prototypical,sung2018learning,gidaris2018dynamic,qiao2018few}, while far less progress has been made in the field of object detection~\cite{kang2019few,yan2019meta,Xiao2020FSDetView}, which is generally considered much more challenging due to the existence of an additional subtask, \emph{i.e.}, few-shot localization, besides the subtask of object recognition.